catppuccin/catppuccin/README.md

 > violation of our [CODE OF CONDUCT](https://github.com/catppuccin/.github/blob/main/CODE_OF_CONDUCT.md).
 Extremely
 > personal configurations and websites will **not** be added.

-If you're making an application or tool using our palette, please let us know by adding it below!
+If you're applying or tool using our palette, please let us know by adding it below!

 <!-- AUTOGEN:SHOWCASE START -->
 <!-- the following section is auto-generated, do not edit -->